Geophilus carpophagus Leach, 1816

 Ten species of Geophilus are known from Britain and Ireland.

-A large species (to 60 mm), with 51-57 leg pairs, and with the orange/tan body bearing a distinctive purplish marbled pattern giving a gregyish appearence in life (also seen in Henia vesuviana, which has more than 63 leg pairs).
+Geophilus carpophagus is a large species (to 60 mm body length), with 51 to 57 leg pairs, and with the orange/tan body bearing a distinctive purplish marbled pattern giving a greyish appearance in life (also seen in Henia vesuviana, which has more than 63 leg pairs).

-G.carpophagus has been frequently confused with G. easoni (which has fewer leg pairs and differs in habitat preferences).
-Only recently have the two been considered to be separate species (Arthur, et al 2001) and earlier records need confirmation.
+It has been frequently confused with G. easoni (which has fewer leg pairs and differs in habitat preferences).
+Both species have characteristic reddish oval carpophagus fossae on the anterior sternites.
+Only recently have the two been considered to be separate species (Arthur et al., 2001) and earlier records need confirmation.

 Gregory, S. & Barber, A.D.
 (2010) Observations of a population, including juveniles, of Geophilus carpophagus Leach, 1815, sensu stricto from Oxfordshire, Bulletin of the British Myriapod & Isopod Group 24: 2-15.

 Arthur, W., Foddai, D., Kettle, C., Lewis, J. G. E., Luczynski, M. & Minelli, A. (2001) Analysis of segment number and enzyme variation in a centipede reveals a cryptic species, Geophilus easoni sp. nov., and raises questions about speciation.
 Biol.
 J. Linn.
 Soc.74:489-499.